 Please keep to the plan exactly.

-It's expediential to have the front enclosure panel prepared by using a CNC woodworking machine.
+The front panel is two 18 mm MDFs glued together, the other panels are 22 mm MDFs.
+It's expediential to have the front panel prepared by using a CNC woodworking machine.
 It's rather difficult to make the countersinks for the speaker baskets at home.
 Of course it can be made using a router, provided you have the proper router bits, and a circle cutting jig.
-The internal edge of the midwoofer cutouts must be chamfered, at approx. 8 mm depth, as exemplified in the next image.
+The internal edge of the midwoofer cutouts must be chamfered, at approx. 22 mm depth, as exemplified in the next image.

 PVA wood glue, D3 type is recommended for gluing.

-The internal cross braces are 22x60 mm and 22x110 mm cross sectional MDF elements according to plan.
+The internal cross braces are 22 mm MDF elements according to plan.

 Cover the internal walls of the enclosure with elastic adhesive that sticks well to wood, using a notched trowel in approximately 2.5 mm thickness.
 For example, the Mapei Adesilex G19 or a similar high-viscosity adhesive that dries to a rubber-like layer, can be used.
 If you are unsure, first test the glue on a piece of MDF.
 Push 0.8 cm felt sheets into the wet adhesive.
 As an alternative instead of the elastic glue, you can use a 2.5...3 mm thick self-adhesive bitumen damping sheets such as the Hanno-Protecto PF 830, the Amortson Bi 5A or the Sinuslive ADM.
 The back panel of the enclosure should be lined with the 0.8 cm thick felt sheets, plus 3 cm thick polyester damping sheets (Acoustilux).
 Available from Jantzen Audio.
 Cover the sides with two layers of 0.8 cm thick felt.
 Additionally, we'll use 9 dkg pillow stuffing material such as polyester pillow fill or long-fibre wool.
 Glue a few thin bamboo sticks across the bottom of the middle cross brace and place 2.5 dkg of the damping material loosely on them.
 Place the remaining 6.5 dkg material in the bottom of the cabinet.
 The damping materials must be fitted before gluing on the last enclosure side.